 - Starter plan is entirely free

-- combines modern UX with the ease of use
+- combines modern UI with ease of use

 - offers productization possibilities

-- does not limit you to sell only productized services
+- does not limit you to selling only productized services

 - makes it possible to create support requests as well